danielzmeow/Swift-Tutorial/README.md

 | Symbol Usage      | Access directly by name in the view               | Passed to child views using $ prefix                                        |
 | Scope             | Limited to the view that declares it              | Enables data sharing between parent and child views                         |

-Carefully deal with situation may contains a `nil` return.
+Carefully handle situations that may contain a `nil` return.

 ```Swift
 if let randomName = names.randomElement() {